-- 33.01 Leave up to five (5) days shall be granted with pay upon the request of the employee in the event of death or serious illness of a member of the immediate family (which is normally considered to be relatives of either the employee or their spouse up to and including the first cousin relationship).
+Leave up to five (5) days shall be granted with pay upon the request of the employee in the event of death of a member of the immediate family (which is normally considered to be relatives of either the employee or their spouse up to and including the first cousin relationship).
 The Board shall give reasonable consideration to special requests regarding persons outside the immediate family or to extended time under special circumstances.
-Any extended time may be taken as either vacation or leave without pay. - 33.02 An employee subpoenaed to appear as a witness or to serve jury duty shall be paid his regular salary and shall remit to the Board the amount of the fees received. - 33.03 The Board shall grant leave of absence without pay for employees: - (a) to seek election in a Municipal, Provincial or Federal election; - (b) elected to public office for a maximum period of six (6) years.
+Any approved extended time shall be taken as either vacation or leave without pay.

+- 33.03 An employee subpoenaed to appear as a witness or to serve jury duty shall be paid their regular salary and shall remit to the Board the amount of the fees received. - 33.04 The Board shall grant leave of absence without pay for employees: - (a) to seek election in a Municipal, Provincial or Federal election; - (b) elected to public office for a maximum period of six (6) years.